braschke/PleiadesUserDocumentation/totp.md

 #### iOS

-To be written.
+For Apple devices, [2FAS](https://apps.apple.com/de/app/2fa-authenticator-2fas/id1217793794) is probably the best choice.

 ### Step 2: configure TOTP on Pleiades

-This step has only required **once**
+This step is only required **once**

-Log into any Pleiades Login node and type `google-authenticator`.
+Log into any Pleiades Login node (whep users: please use higgs or top for that) and type `google-authenticator`.

 The program will ask you a couple of questions, the answers are in **bold**: